Ransomware Payments

 Reason #4: The Hacker May Simply Increase the Demand

 Once ransomware payments are made, there’s no guarantee that the ordeal is over.
 Hackers may exploit the victim’s willingness to pay by escalating their demands, leading to a never-ending cycle of extortion.
-Moreover, the lack of ethical constraints means cybercriminals have no qualms about exploiting businesses for financial gain, making it imperative for organisations to stand firm against such coercion.
+Moreover, the lack of ethical constraints means cybercriminals have no qualms about exploiting businesses for financial gain, making it critical for organisations to stand firm against such coercion.

 Reason #5: Your Cyber Insurance Rates Could Go Up

-While cyber insurance offers a safety net for businesses grappling with the fallout of ransomware attacks, paying the ransom can have unintended consequences.
-Not only does it embolden hackers, but it also signals to insurers that the company is susceptible to future attacks, potentially resulting in higher premiums.
+While cyber insurance offers a safety net for businesses struggling with the fallout of ransomware attacks, paying the ransom can have unintended consequences.
+Not only does it encourage hackers, but it also signals to insurers that the company is susceptible to future attacks, potentially resulting in higher premiums.
 Despite the allure of insurance coverage, businesses must weigh the long-term implications of paying the ransom.
 They must balance this against the short-term relief it may provide.

 Understanding the Decision to Pay Ransoms

-Despite official recommendations against it, some organisations opt to comply and pay the ransom, this is driven by a variety of factors outlined below.
+Despite official recommendations against it, some organisations opt to comply and pay the ransom.
+This is driven by a variety of factors outlined below.

 Should Companies Pay the Ransom?